drolsonmi/math2040/Lectures/2040_18_InferenceOf2Samples.md

 # Lecture 18: Inference with proportions of 2 samples
 * __Notes:__
   * No class on Friday or Monday - Fall Break
+  * Lab 4 on Friday, Oct 24 - Bring your laptops
   * Exam 2 on Wednesday, Oct 29 (2 weeks from this Wednesday)

 ## Difference of two proportions
 We have two independent samples.
 How do we compare them?
 In this case, we are not comparing our sample to a null value, but to another dataset.